learn-co-curriculum/phase-1-object-ball/README.md

 function and then return properties accessed off it.

 For example, let's say we want to build a function, `homeTeamName`, that returns the name of the home team, `"Brooklyn Nets"`.
-We can call the `gameHash` function inside of our `homeTeamName` function and operate on the object:
+We can call the `gameObject` function inside of our `homeTeamName` function and operate on the object:

 ```js